BabylonJS/Documentation/content/snippets/gamelets/Geodesic_Math.md

 Using rotation symmetry and rotating about the center of OAB 120<sup>o</sup> and -120<sup>o</sup> gives the yellow and blue vertices.

 ![Along edge](/img/snippets/geo29.png)
-Fig 25 Facet vertices along edges when m and n have factors in common and when n = 0
+Fig 25 Facet vertices along edges when m and n &ne; 0 have factors in common and when n = 0

-When m and n have factors in common then some of the facet vertices will lie along the edges of OAB.
+When m and n &ne; 0 have factors in common then some of the facet vertices will lie along the edges of OAB.
 When n = 0 all the outer facet vertices will lie along the edges.

+Let m and n &ne; 0 have a highest common factor f with m = fm<sub>1</sub> and n = fn<sub>1</sub> then the number of edge points between the primary triangle vertices will be floor((n - 1) / n<sub>1</sub>).

 ### Cartesian Coordinates